Quick links onsite: Risk Factors and Symptoms I Prevention I Kidney Glossary

 Your eGFR and albuminuria results are combined to provide an overall picture of how well your kidneys are working.
 Your doctor uses this information to decide which treatment is best for you.
 Treatment also depends on the cause of your kidney damage.
 Controlling diabetes and high blood pressure can help to slow or prevent further kidney damage.
 It also reduces the risk of other health problems, such as heart attacks and strokes.

-Image taken from Kidney Stories - for Indigenous Australians - presented with graphics made available by NT Renal Services
+Image from Kidney Stories - for Indigenous Australians - graphics made available by NT Renal Services

 COMMON KIDNEY RELATES TESTS AND PROCEDURES